transcending1/Review/admin/subpage/modules/module_doc/SGD Regression.md

 ### 11.early_stopping
-+ Description

-Whether to use early stopping to terminate training when validation score is not improving.
-If set to True, it will automatically set aside a fraction of training data as validation and t erminate training when validation score is not improving by at least tol for n_iter_no _change consecutive epochs.
+'Whether to use early stopping to terminate training\n              when validation        score is not improving.
+If\n              set to True, it will automatically set aside     \n                a fraction of training data as validation and t\n             erminate        training when validation score is \n             not improving by at least tol for        n_iter_no\n             _change consecutive epochs.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |